lab49/react-order-book/README.md

 - [ ] Add unit tests.
 - [ ] Incorporate a CI process for publishing.
+- [ ] Add lint-staged to maintain quality.
 - [ ] Add a code of conduct.
 - [ ] Add a contributing guide.
 - [ ] Create a feature roadmap.